 The NIW petition recognized petitioner’s focus on the studies of single CdSe quantum dots, RG6 and terrylene molecules using an apertureless near-field scanning optical microscopy.
 For the first time in the world the scientist was able to improve the optical resolution achieved on fluorophores to ~25 nm FWHM and detected ~10 times enhancement of emission induced by sharp Si probes.

 Electrical and computer engineering and the related specialties of signal processing, parameter estimation, artificial intelligence, and data mining.

 USCIS approved a National Interest Waiver petition for a research scientist working in the highly complex and sophisticated field of Electrical and Computer Engineering and the related specialties of signal processing, parameter estimation, artificial intelligence, and data mining.
-Their research has focused on the design and analysis of signals and the systems which generate these signals.
-In particularly, creating mathematical models that analyze signals, systems, and structures to generate important discoveries in various fields.
+The research has focused on the design and analysis of signals and the systems which generate these signals, in particular creating mathematical models that analyze signals, systems, and structures to generate important discoveries in various fields.